 On Thursday, Dec 28th, I re-stocked and double checked the bags.
 We dropped your sister off at Mima’s around 2 pm, had a cup of coffee and took some pictures.
 We gave your sister the biggest hugs and kisses and let her love on my belly some more.
 She told me “Be careful getting her out Mama!
 Okay?” with the demanding adorableness that is your sister.
 We loaded back into the car and drove to one of my favorite places to eat, Lunchbox.
 I got my favorite sloppy Joe, daddy, his favorite sandwich and Suzanne got fish sticks and french onion soup (she was surprised by the portion sizes).
 While we were there I got a message from the midwife telling us to come at 8 pm instead.
 So we came back home and hung around for a few more hours, keeping ourselves entertained while watching the clock.

 Sleep was a laughable concept.
-Being 41 weeks pregnant you can't stay in one spot for longer than 45 minutes.
+Being 41 weeks pregnant I couldn't stay in one spot for longer than 45 minutes.
 However, I was hooked up to both contraction and heartbeat monitors, so every movement would move you around causing them to come in and re-adjust the monitors.
 I was up and down most of the night complete with frequent pee breaks.

 At 4 am I browsed Facebook, chatted with the random people who were up, certain that this medicine was doing nothing and that I was going to have gone the whole night without making any changes.
 At 5:15 am I updated my mommy group.
 The contractions I was silently having at the beginning of the night finally became a bit more noticeable, but were slow and nowhere near breath catching.
 I wrote to my mamas … well I'm having some contractions but they are sporadic and not anything I would call someone about.